keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 ## Template repository

 A template for writing a new *Keptn-service*  is provided here: [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).
 Please note that the master branch of this repository might represent a development state.
-Check out the [releases page](https://github.com/keptn-sandbox/keptn-service-template-go/releases) and download the code for a release that's compatible with the Keptn version you are going to develop for.
+Check out the [releases page](https://github.com/keptn-sandbox/keptn-service-template-go/releases) and download the code for a release that's compatible with the Keptn version for which you are developing.

 Since a *Keptn-service* is a Kubernetes service with a deployment and service template, the deployment manifest in the template repository can be re-used; see [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml).